AmariahAK/wisdom-drop/README.md

 # Chivalry / Honor Wisdom of the day (September 8 2025)
 > "A knight is sworn to valor.
 His heart knows only virtue.
 His sword defends the helpless, his might upholds the weak, his word speaks only truth."
-> --Traditional Code of Chivalry (Medieval knighthood ideal, often cited in Arthurian and medieval texts).
+> - Traditional Code of Chivalry (Medieval knighthood ideal, often cited in Arthurian and medieval texts).

 # Motivation / Philosophy Wisdom of the day (September 9 2025)
 > “He who has a why to live can bear almost any how.”
-> Friedrich Nietzsche
+> - Friedrich Nietzsche

 # Cowboy / Courage Wisdom of the day (September 10 2025)
 > “Courage is being scared to death… and saddling up anyway.”
-> John Wayne
+> - John Wayne

 # Faith / Encouragement Wisdom of the day (September 11 2025)
 > “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”